 It speaks volumes that for many specialist hairdressing insurance companies, a condition of their cover is that patch tests must be performed on the first occasion that they see a client to prepare for future treatments.
 It is also required in most cases for those using chemicals to follow manufacturers guidelines on how often patch tests needs to be performed and also take into account any health changes, medical conditions, or ingredient changes within the product, performing another patch test when these changes occur.

-If your salon has not provided an opportunity to have a patch test before chemical products such as dyes are used on your hair, then it is wise to seek advice on whether you could be entitled to launch hair damage claims due to any damage that has occurred as a result of this failure.
+If your salon has not provided an opportunity to have a patch test before chemical products such as dyes are used on your hair, then it is wise to seek advice on whether you could be entitled to launch hair damage claims for hair damage compensation due to any damage that has occurred as a result of this failure.

-If anyone was witness to what happened to cause your hair damage, it is wise to note down their details so that they can be contacted in the case of hair damage claims to tell their account of what happened.
+If anyone was witness to what happened to cause your hair damage, it is wise to note down their details so that they can be contacted in the case of damage to hair claims to tell their account of what happened.
 Also make sure to note down your own recollection of what happened as soon as you possibly can.
-Important details can be forgotten if they are not written down quickly, and these may prove vital to proving your case.
+Important details can be forgotten if they are not written down quickly, and these may prove vital to proving your hair damage compensation case.

-Whether you are looking to pursue hair damage claims or not at this juncture, it is wise to get advice from those who know the facts behind how and whether you can claim.
-Our trained and experience telephone call handlers can certainly give you any advice you might need on how to sue a hairdresser, with no obligation to use our service.
+Whether you are looking to pursue a claim or not at this juncture, it is wise to get advice from those who know the facts behind how and whether you can claim.
+Our trained and experienced call handlers can certainly give you any advice you might need on how to sue a hairdresser, with no obligation to use our service.

 Compensation claims, whilst all different in terms of what has occurred, the level of damage and the prognosis for recovery, often include payouts within certain specific areas.
-Here, we explain the different types of compensation awards that could make up your award should you wish to pursue hair damage claims as part of a compensation suit.
+Here, we explain the different types of compensation awards that could make up your award should you wish to pursue a damage to hair claim as part of a compensation suit.

-An award for the actual damage, pain and suffering – This is the amount of money that has been calculated in terms of your suffering, the actual injury and the pain it has caused.
+An award for the actual damage, pain and suffering – This is the amount of money that has been calculated in terms of your suffering, the actual injury (e.g. hair loss) and the pain it has caused.

 An award for someone who has cared for you – Whilst this is not common in hair damage claims, if someone has had to help you with every day tasks after you have been injured, this can also be taken into account and that person can be compensated for it.

-An award for expenses – The most common out of pocket expenses for many personal injury claims are travel and medical costs.
+An award for financial losses (e.g. expenses) – The most common out of pocket expenses for many personal injury claims are travel and medical costs.
 This is why it can be important that you keep evidence of these.

 If you feel you have been financially disadvantaged in another way, feel free to tell our staff when you call us.
 We will be able to advise on whether this loss can form part of a claim for compensation.